pengyanhui/LineaRE/README.md

 You can easily add your own model to the code framework.

 ## Update!
-We reorganized and optimized the code.
+We reorganized and optimized the code (/new code).
 The new version of the code has clearer logical structure and faster running speed, and supports multi GPUs parallel training to further accelerate the training speed.